 Q: What Topics are Appropriate?

 A poster can cover any topic related to law libraries and legal information.
 Example topics would be a description of an innovative library program, a discussion of classroom techniques, or findings from a research project.
 They are not vendor sponsored advertisements, although independent product discussions and analysis are welcome.
-As with the conference educational programming, the posters should be related to at least one of the Core Competencies of Law Librarianship
+As with the conference educational programming, you'll need to designate a content area (track), and the posters should support the Core Competencies of Law Librarianship

 Q: What Should Poster Session Proposals Include?